On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Introduction

-\item \emph{The dual purpose of transmission:} Thus far the literature assumes that a transmitter releases molecules to convey its own message.
+\item \emph{The dual purpose of transmission:} Thus far, the literature assumes that a transmitter releases molecules to convey its own message.
 Consider a scenario where we have two nodes that are using molecules of types $\msA$ and $\msB$ for transmission, respectively.
-These transmitters also have receptors on their surface that allows them to obtain information about the other node's transmissions.
+These transmitters also have receptors that allows them to obtain information about the other node's transmissions.
 Assume that these molecules of types $\msA$ and $\msB$ can react and cancel out each other.
-Then, the first node can release molecules of type $\msA$ for (i) encoding of its information bits, or (ii) for reducing the density of the other's nodes molecule to reduce its measurement noise level.
+Then, the first node can release molecules of type $\msA$ for (i) encoding of its information bits, or (ii) for reducing the density of the other node's molecule to reduce its measurement noise level. \end{enumerate}

-\item \emph{Molecular physical-layer network coding (Molecular PNC):} Network coding in MC has been studied in \cite{akan2013, aghvami2014}, where the relay uses an XOR logic gate \cite{credi}, at the molecular level, to XOR the messages of the two transceivers.
-As we show later, one can improve upon the previously proposed schemes by realizing the XOR operation inside the medium via chemical reactions.
-This allows for removal of the XOR gate inside the relay node.
-The idea is as follows: suppose we have molecules of type $\msA$ and $\msB$ that react and cancel out each other.
-Then, if only one molecule type exists in the medium, it survives.
-However, the presence of both molecules results in the destruction of both. \end{enumerate}